MongoPipe/mongopipe-core/README.md

 ...
 myRestaurant.getPizzaOrdersBySize("MEDIUM", ...);
 ```
-**NOTE**: Alternatively you can use the `Pipelines.getStore().run` to run any pipeline in your store in a generic way without the need for
+**NOTE**: Alternatively you can use the `Store.getPipelinesStore().run` to run any pipeline in your store in a generic way without the need for
 you to create pipeline running interfaces.
 This is useful in specific scenarios likes the ones in the Intro section.<br>
 [Generic creation and running](README.md#Generic-creation-and-running)